 Notes for Special Applicants

-Decker School of Nursing's Baccalaureate Accelerated Track (BAT) Program is open to students who hold a bachelor's or graduate degree in a field other than nursing who wish to enroll in nursing school.
+Decker College of Nursing and Health Sciences's Baccalaureate Accelerated Track (BAT) Nursing program is open to students who hold a bachelor's or graduate degree in a field other than nursing who wish to enroll in nursing school.

 Nursing Baccalaureate Accelerated Track (BAT) Admission